shelld3v/aquatone/README.md

   -input-file string
         Input file to parse hosts (Nmap or Raw) rather than STDIN -match-codes string
-        Filter hosts that do not return any of these HTTP status codes (seperated by commas) -nmap
+        Valid HTTP status codes to do web scan (seperated by commas) -nmap
         Parse input as Nmap/Masscan XML
   -no-redirect
         Do not follow HTTP redirects
   -offline
-        Use offline JS files to generate the template report (can be browsed without Internet) -out string
+        Use offline js files to generate the default template report.
+  -out string
         Directory to write files to (default ".")
   -ports string